RenPen3/dev-portfolio-template/README.md

 ## Step 5: Customize Your Portfolio

-You can now edit the >index.html, >style.css, and >script.js files in VSCode to customize your portfolio.
+You can now edit the '#0055fb'index.html, style.css, and script.js files in VSCode to customize your portfolio.
 As you make changes, they will automatically be reflected in the browser.

 **Need Help?**
 If you have any questions or run into any issues, please don’t hesitate to reach out to us at [admin@distantonedesigns.com].
 We’re here to help!